doyindevops/logistics-tracking-platform/README.md

 > **A real-world logistics tracking API, fully automated with Terraform, monitored with Grafana, and CI/CD-ed via GitHub Actions.
 Built to scale, tested to break, and designed for learning and real production needs.**

 ---

+## 🎯 Project Objective & Real-World Usefulness

+This project simulates a production-grade **logistics tracking API** using real AWS services, designed to demonstrate how modern companies automate, observe, and scale their serverless backends.
+It’s built to solve real-world problems—like tracking parcels, monitoring API health, handling scale, and ensuring everything can be deployed or destroyed with a single command.

+**Why this matters in real life:**

+* **DevOps in Practice:**
+  Companies need infrastructure that is reliable, observable, and easy to maintain.
+This project proves how to achieve that with Infrastructure as Code (Terraform), automated CI/CD (GitHub Actions), and full-stack observability (CloudWatch + Grafana).

+* **Serverless Architecture:**
+  The same patterns here are used by logistics, e-commerce, and fintech platforms—where scaling up and down quickly and cost-effectively is crucial.

+* **Troubleshooting & Learning:**
+  By sharing real errors, monitoring data, and load testing results, this project helps teams and learners understand what actually happens under load, not just in theory.

+* **Hiring Signal:**
+  For recruiters and hiring managers, this repo is a hands-on demo of my ability to:

+  * Design and deploy scalable serverless solutions
+  * Automate deployments and enforce best practices with CI/CD
+  * Monitor, troubleshoot, and iterate rapidly in a cloud environment
+  * Document everything for easy handoff and team learning

+**Bottom line:**
+This is more than a portfolio piece—it’s a real solution to a real class of business problems, and a showcase of end-to-end DevOps capability in AWS.

+---
 ## 📑 Table of Contents